ADGScribe.ai: AI Medical Scribe

 An AI scribe built for the flow of clinical work

-ADGScribe.ai automatically transcribes patient encounters, generates structured notes, and surfaces the right patient context at the right time.
-My role focused on shaping the experience so it felt intuitive in motion.
+ADGScribe.ai automatically transcribes patient encounters, generates structured notes in the clinician's preferred format, from SOAP to specialty-specific and fully custom templates, and surfaces the right patient context at the right time.
 I worked across UX strategy, information architecture, and content design to make sure the system supported physicians without asking them to adapt to it.

 Structuring the information architecture